Local railway company crests

 Severn Valley Railway map

 The railway itself was an independent concern opening in 1862 only to be absorbed some ten years later by the GWR.
-It originally ran between Hartlebury (originally known as Hartlebury Junction when the SVR branched off the OWWR/GWR line there) and Shrewsbury.
+It originally ran between Hartlebury (originally known as Hartlebury Junction when the Severn Valley Railway branched off the OWWR/GWR line there) and Shrewsbury.
 Full passenger services were withdrawn in 1963 although a limited service operated as late as 1969 between Bewdley and Kidderminster.

 The most striking thing about the railway, as far as I am concerned, is the attention to detail paid to each station.
 The fixtures, fittings, and in some cases structures, have been obtained from sources throughout the country so the railway is not a true reflection of the line as it was during its heyday, but it offers a fantastic opportunity to get the 'feel' of the bygone steam era and I would highly recommend a visit (or two!).
 For more detailed information, check out the Severn Valley Railway's website here.